Amir380-A/DE_Project/README.md

 9. **observability and montoring**:
 -I made an observability and montoring stack with prometheus and grafana to check the health of the orchestrator airflow by exporting its metrics to prometheus and making dashboards using grafana.

+10. **Infrastructure automation**
+- Used terraform to automate the infrastructre provisioning on AWS.
 ---

 ## 📂 Project Structure